mx-payn/rurouni/docs/README.md

 - CMake

-rurouni::lib libraries link to some external libraries, which may have additional dependencies, e.g. glfw needs some x11 libraries installed when creating windows on a x-server.
+rurouni::libs libraries link to some external libraries, which may have additional dependencies, e.g. glfw needs some x11 libraries installed when creating windows on a x-server.
 See the next section for those libraries.